 Description

-A commemorative monument, dated 1929, consisting of a large, single piece of Loch Doon granite set on a base of smaller granite stones which are cemented together.
-It is situated on an elevated and prominent position on the north side of Loch Trool, overlooking the loch.
-A polished area on the north face of the large boulder is inscribed: 'In loyal remembrance of Robert the Bruce, King of Scots, whose victory in this glen over an English force in March 1307, opened the campaign of independence which he brought to a decisive close at Bannockburn on 24 June 1314.'
-The south face is inscribed 'Unveiled 5 June 1929'.
+Bruce's Stone is a commemorative monument dated 1929.
+It consists of a large, single piece of Loch Doon granite set on a base made of smaller granite stones that are cemented together.
+The monument is located in an elevated and prominent position on the north side of Loch Trool, overlooking the loch.
+The polished area on the north face of the large boulder is inscribed with the words: 'In loyal remembrance of Robert the Bruce, King of Scots, whose victory in this glen over an English force in March 1307, opened the campaign of independence which he brought to a decisive close at Bannockburn on 24 June 1314.'
+The south face bears the inscription 'Unveiled 5 June 1929.'

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.